ivelin/thinkorswim-apps/README.md

 ## IBD CANSLIM inspired Breakout Strategy

 [IBD CANSLIM](https://www.investors.com/ibd-university/can-slim/) is a popular system with a number of rules for recognizing and acting on leading stocks in cooperating market conditions.
+CANSLIM has extreme focus on True Market Leader (TML) stocks with exceptional fundamentals (IBD Composite Rating 96+).

-This Thinkscript strategy is a simplified interpretation of the 52 week high breakout strategy.
-It is **NOT** intended as a replacement for applying the full CANSLIM system.
+This Thinkscript strategy is a simplified interpretation of the CANSLIM 52 week high breakout setup.
+It is intended to be used with pre-screened TML watchlist stocks.
+This strategy is **NOT** intended as a replacement for applying the full CANSLIM system.
-This strategy is simply a tool to help spot entry opportunities for further analysis.
+It is simply a tool to help spot entry opportunities within TML watchlists for further analysis.

 NOT A RECOMMENDATION!
 NOT FINANCIAL ADVICE!
 USE AT YOUR OWN RISK!

 **NOTE**: This strategy is designed and tested only for DAILY aggregation charts.
 Not tested for other aggregation periods.